Zenthrose/HRM-c--vulkan/README.md

 - ✅ **Self-Modification Active**: Runtime code analysis and automatic improvements
 - ✅ **Cross-Platform File Discovery**: Works on Windows, Linux, and macOS with proper path handling
 - ✅ **Resource-Aware Operation**: Adapts to available system resources automatically
+- ✅ **Universal Hardware Compatibility**: Runs on any device from embedded systems to high-end workstations
+- ✅ **Self-Repair Implementation**: Complete repair actions for code, config, files, and system operations
+- ✅ **Runtime Code Modification**: Functional self-modification with hot-swapping capabilities

 ### 📖 Data Chunking
 Large files are processed in manageable chunks for efficient learning: